pulsar-edit/terminal/README.md

 Most of the package’s keybindings rely on a [key sequence](https://docs.pulsar-edit.dev/using-pulsar/basics/#key-sequence): first press the main shortcut (<kbd>ctrl-shift-\`</kbd> on all platforms), then press a second key.

-If you want to make any of these commands available via a simpler key binding, you can [customize your keybindings](https://docs.pulsar-edit.dev/customizing-pulsar/customizing-keybindings/).
+If you want to make any of these commands available via a simpler keybinding, you can [customize your keybindings](https://docs.pulsar-edit.dev/customizing-pulsar/customizing-keybindings/).

 ### Workspace keybindings